Trustworthy Florida BUI Lawyer

 In Florida, residents and tourists flock to our state’s beaches to engage in water sports or other recreational activities, which often include boating.
 Spending hours boating and enjoying time with friends and family can often lead to individuals consuming alcohol on the water.
 While drinking an alcoholic beverage or two is not inherently illegal, it can lead to trouble, specifically if the boat operator is not doing so responsibly.

 At Karatinos Law, PLLC, our founding attorney, Keeley Karatinos, is a Florida resident who was born and raised in Sarasota.
-Attorney Karatinos’ life experience gives her firsthand knowledge of the common problems that impact local Pasco and Hernando County residents and provides her with the passion needed to help accused Floridians combat their charges and limit the potential BUI penalties they face.
+Her life experience gives her firsthand knowledge of the common problems that impact local residents in Pasco and Hernando counties, and provides her with the passion needed to help accused Floridians combat their charges and limit the potential BUI penalties they face.

 Everyone is familiar with the definition of a DUI due to the prevalence of drunk driving.
-It is less common, however, to hear about a BUI arrest or conviction.
+It is less common, however, to hear about a boating under the influence (BUI) arrest or conviction.
 In Florida, a BUI is defined as the act of operating a boat or other motorized watercraft while under the influence of alcohol or another illicit substance.
 To determine whether an individual is under the influence of drugs or alcohol, police officers will conduct tests to identify if the person’s normal faculties are impaired.
-Additionally, officers will administer tests to evaluate whether the boater’s breath or blood alcohol concentration exceeds the legal limit of 0.08%.
+Additionally, officers will administer tests to evaluate whether the boater’s breath or blood alcohol content (BAC) exceeds the legal limit of .08%.

 What Are the Penalties For a BUI Conviction in Florida?